-Matt Kreeger is a partner in the firm’s Litigation and Intellectual Property Groups and is co-chair of the firm's Inter Partes Review and Post Grant Practice.
+Matt Kreeger is a partner in the firm’s Litigation and Intellectual Property Groups.
 Mr. Kreeger specializes in helping clients find efficient, creative, business-oriented solutions to high stakes intellectual property disputes.

 After one of his clients was sued for patent infringement, Mr. Kreeger obtained an early summary judgment of non-infringement, ending the case before significant expense.
 In another case, he obtained a claim construction ruling that convinced the other party to settle on favorable terms.
 He has litigated dozens of patent infringement cases.